brandonh-msft/architecture-center/docs/patterns/sequential-convoy.md

 Consider the following points when deciding how to implement this pattern:

 - Category/Scale unit - what property, if any, of your incoming messages *can* you scale out on?
+In the example below, this property is the Order ID.
 - Throughput - what is your target message throughput?
-If it is very high, you may need to reconsider your FIFO requirements.
+If it is very high (exceeds the # of executions/sec of the Logic App Service Bus connector, etc), you may need to reconsider your FIFO requirements (can you enforce a start/end message, sort by time, then send a batch off for processing?).
 - Service capabilities - do provided services offer the level of control to allow for one-at-a-time processing of messages within a queue or category of a queue?
 - Future scale - what will the process of adding a new category of message to the system look like?
+In our example the ledger & transactions would be specific to, say, one customer.
+What would onboarding a new customer mean for the solution?
+Do you have data-sovereignty requirements that necessitate replicating this per-customer, or could you simply have a set of Ledger Processors which lock the Ledger Queue per Customer ID in the same way the Order Processors do?

 ## When to use this pattern